 • Implement your disaster recovery and business continuity plan as soon as it’s viable.
 Recovering data, reactivating undamaged equipment, and returning to the normal flow of day-to-day business can help your company beat the odds and bounce back from a natural disaster.
 The Small Business Administration estimates that nearly 60% of businesses that are affected by a natural disaster never recover.

 If you need help with any of the above actions or don’t have a disaster recovery and business continuity plan in place, contact CMIT Solutions immediately.

 In the wake of Hurricane Florence and in preparation for further disasters to come, CMIT Solutions is offering a free situational assessment for businesses that suffer water damage of any kind.
 We stand ready to do whatever is needed to help you resume normal operations and recover your critical business information.
-If your systems have been submerged or exposed to the elements, do not power them on — doing so can worsen the damage already done and make it impossible to recover your data.
+If your systems have been submerged or exposed to the elements, do not power them on—doing so can worsen the damage already done and make it impossible to recover your data.

-It will take days, weeks, and perhaps months to fully account for the impact from Hurricane Florence and any other storms that threaten the United States this fall.
-As small business owners ourselves, CMIT Solutions understands the need to assess damage, recover what is salvageable, and then take the first steps toward returning to normal operations.
+It will take days, weeks, and perhaps months to fully account for the impact of Hurricane Florence and any other storms that threaten the United States this fall.
+As small business owners ourselves, CMIT Solutions understands the need to assess the damage, recover what is salvageable, and then take the first steps toward returning to normal operations.
 That’s why we stand ready to help any business affected by Hurricane Florence.
 We are in it for the long haul with you.